2020PB/police-brutality/reports/Texas.md

 * https://twitter.com/DomSkyeRN/status/1270185401060294656

-### Police beat protestor with batons, then pepper spray another man for recording | (believed to be) June 2nd
+### Police beat protester with batons, then pepper spray another man for recording | (believed to be) June 2nd

 Police isolate protester and then 4 to 5 officers beat him with a baton.
 When one of them realizes he is being recorded, he pepper sprays the person recording to make him stop.